-The trash on our beaches can be overwhelming and tragic.
+The trash on our beaches can be overwhelming.
 But joining a clean up helps.
 Through participation, we can raise the awareness needed to bring about change.

 Here are some ways to make the experience fun and meaningful: